pkarl/respeto/README.md

 # Respeto

 Respeto is a deferred image loader made to support responsive image workflows.
 It was borne of fire and steel (and some semicolons).
-This requires [jQuery](http://jquery.org)
+This requires [jQuery](http://jquery.org).

 ## About

-que?

-## Features

 ## Usage